 - Jesus, in his death, satisfied the sin of all mankind, thus making provision for the salvation of both the elect and the reprobate—though with the intention of saving only the elect.

 If you’re immediately thinking that this isn’t Reformed, and that Jesus can’t satisfy the sin of someone who nonetheless goes to hell, you should keep reading; I will canvass both issues comprehensively.
 For now, suffice to say that what I’m defending is represented widely throughout the history of Reformed theology, and though superficially similar to Arminianism, is quite obviously contradictory to it.
 The Reformed doctrine of unlimited satisfaction ought to be evaluated on its own grounds, and not conflated with the Arminian’s universal atonement.
-Sadly, Owenists are known to say that anyone who believes it is an Arminian who has cherry-picked some Calvinist doctrines.
-I want to head off this mendacious strategy of victory through labels at the outset.
 The list of great Calvinist theologians who have affirmed some version of unlimited satisfaction is long, and I shall quote many of them to make the point.
-I’ll have no name-calling here.
-Such tactics ought to be beneath those I’ve seen employ them.
-Calvinists who believe in a unlimited satisfaction are no more Arminians than Calvinists who believe in a limited satisfaction are hyper-Calvinists.
+Calvinists who believe in an unlimited satisfaction are no more Arminians than Calvinists who believe in a limited satisfaction are hyper-Calvinists.